SouravJohar/expense-tracker/README.md

 - sqlite3 for desktop (helpful, but not necessary)

 ## Using the CLI
 You can use the binary directly, in `bin/`.
-Add the folder to your `PATH` and then just perform a initialization to use it.
+Add the folder to your `PATH` and then just perform an initialization to use it.

 If you're using the python file,
 ```sh